 - Dahl is one of the easiest, hands off recipes you can make.
 You literally throw everything in a pot and you're done.

 - Currys often taste better a day or two after they're made.
-One pan of this will keep you in lunches or dinners for all week.
+Perfect for meal prep - one pan of this will keep you in lunches or dinners for all week.